opdavies/oliverdavies.uk/source/index.md

 Oliver currently works for the [Drupal Association](https://assoc.drupal.org) and also provides freelance consultancy services for Drupal websites and Linux servers.

-Oliver has contributed code to Drupal 7 and 8 core, and maintains and contributes several modules on Drupal.org.
+Oliver has contributed code to Drupal 7 and 8 core, and maintains and contributes to several modules and themes on Drupal.org.
 He is the Git Documentation Maintainer for the Drupal project, and a provisional member of the [Drupal Security team](https://www.drupal.org/security-team).
 He attends, organises and [talks](/talks/) at user groups, and volunteers and mentors online and in-person at conferences.

 He also is a 2nd Degree Black Belt in Tae Kwon-Do and a Brazilian Jiu-Jitsu practitioner.